If you've been playing short-handed cash games with any frequency lately you may have noticed a new trend.

-There's no way to say which defense is best.
-In fact there is never one best defense in poker.
+There's no way to say which defence is best.
+In fact there is never one best defence in poker.
 Ideally you should have all of these moves in your pocket and you should be able to bust whichever one out as the situation dictates.

 Obviously you're going to be just throwing money away if you do any of these without proper reads.
 So you must always be paying attention to your opponents.

 How often are they three-betting?
 How do they react when they are three-bet?
 How do they react when they get four-bet?
 Do they always c-bet the flop after three-betting?
 If they are called do they give up?
 Or do they check-raise the turn?

 You must constantly evaluate and reevaluate your reads while you are playing.

 You may have noticed me repeating the phrase "with or without a hand."
 I'm harping on it because you must be able to use these moves both with and without hands.
 This is called "balancing your ranges."

 If you only, let's say, call the three-bet and check-raise the flop as a bluff, then you are extremely exploitable.
 But when you can do that with a monster, a bluff or even a marginal hand, it makes you extremely difficult to defend against.

 If you put your opponent in a situation where both a call and a fold are incorrect, then you cause him to make mistakes.
 And as we know in poker, if you can force your opponents to make mistakes then the eBucks are sure to follow!